GUIDE 2025

-This means that proposals must be detailed, clear, concise, persuasive, and professional while still being attractive and easy to read.
+Proposals must be detailed, clear, concise, persuasive, and professional while remaining attractive and easy to read.

-Proposal writers should have excellent communication skills to effectively convey their message so that it can be understood by individuals of any level of knowledge or understanding.
+Proposal writers also need excellent communication skills to convey their message clearly to individuals at any level of understanding.

 What are Business Proposals?